mikheyev/cv-sasha/yaml-cv.md

   note: "Project Lead, Co-applicants:  Robert Lanfear, Teresa Neeman, Dan Noble and Eric Stone"
   grant: true
 -
-  type: KAKENHI Fund for the Promotion of Joint International Research
-  title: "Using machine vision to understand causes and consequences of collective behavior in a honey bee society"
-  funder: Ministry of Education, Culture, Sports, Science & Technology in Japan
-  date: 2016
-  value: ¥13,130,000
-  number: 16KK0175
-  grant: true
--
   type: Future Fellowship
   title: "The origins, global spread and evolution of novel honey bee parasites"
   date: 2018